Listen to Your Heart (Roxette song): DHT version

-In 2003, Belgian dance group DHT released a cover of "Listen to Your Heart" in Belgium.
-In late 2004, various mixes of the song reached American clubs and it was released in the United States in November of that year.
-In 2005, the song became an international club hit after being released as a single from the album of the same name.
+Belgian dance group DHT recorded a dance cover of "Listen to Your Heart" with vocals from Belgian singer Edmée.
+It was initially released on 30 November 2003 as the first single from DHT's debut studio album Listen to Your Heart (2005).

 By June 2005, the song had reached number one on the US Billboard Hot Dance Airplay chart and the top 10 on the Billboard Hot 100, peaking at number eight in August.
 Worldwide, the cover reached the top 10 in the Czech Republic, France, and the United Kingdom while becoming a top-twenty success in Australia, Belgium, Denmark, Ireland, and Norway.
 The same year, the group also released the "Edmée's unplugged vocal edit", an acoustic ballad version of the song, which also received substantial airplay.

 Composition

 The Furious F. EZ version of the song is in the key of B minor with a tempo of 145 beats per minute.